 Age has something to do with it.
 Unlike most entering demining, I was in my early forties when I first went into a conflict zone and found a mine.
 My wife had a good job (working for OXFAM) and our children were leaving home.
 The mortgage was small and I had not wanted a fast car, casual sex or a nightclub life since I was a somewhat wild young man busily challenging the incoherent authority that surrounded me.
-By the age of forty I had grown out of my adolescent delusions but I never gave up questioning bad arguments, received wisdom and silly or arbitrary rules imposed by an authority that I could not respect.
+By the age of forty I had grown out of my adolescent delusions but I never gave up questioning incoherent reasoning, received wisdom and silly or arbitrary rules imposed by an authority that I could not respect.
 That said, the passing years had helped me to become a better judge of what really was silly and arbitrary (partly as a result of the intellectual gymnastics required of me when I studied philosophy).
 Whatever our consumer society might have me believe, I knew that measuring my success by how much money I had accumulated would be to reduce success to a measure of my willingness to exploit others.
 Measuring success by how many people were beneath me in a hierarchy would be as immature as competing to be a school prefect (an honour I had been happy to accept at the age of 11).
 I had worked inside the academic community and been a teacher long enough to know that measuring my success by the accumulation of paper qualifications would be an entirely self-centred delusion.
 Development work had introduced me to the pointlessness of ‘tombstone aid’ interventions, those designed to leave something behind by which the aid-workers would be remembered.
 Like the graves left in a cemetery after the end of colonialism, what they left was usually a monument to foreign nostalgia, unwanted and abandoned.
 My time in psychiatric hospital (as a nurse) and in detention centre (as an inmate) had erased any notion that I was somehow ‘special’.
 Unique, yes, but no better than anyone else.
 No worse either, or at least of ‘no less value’.
 I remember Hutchings, McKenna, Hawkins, Jones and Harrington from my time banged up, each one a minor maverick chosen as an example worthy of punishment by the system.
 Unseen for more than 45 years, at that time they had more humanity than many who guarded them.
 I hope that they have had good lives but doubt that they would remember me, A Smith.
-Having the most common name in Britain may be why I have never thought it worth wanting to be famous.
+Having the most common name in Britain may be why I have never thought it worth wanting to make my name famous.

 My refusal to respect the myths required to grow a consumer society to the point of its inevitable implosion is one reason that I cannot find the pursuit of wealth a sufficient justification for my existence.
 Another is death.
 From the time I had an unintentional hand in my father's death when I was fifteen years old, death has been sitting on my shoulder.
 He’s been especially busy lately but for all of us as we get older the rattling down of family, friends, and colleagues accelerates, bringing the blue devils and regrets.
 When you are holding a cold hand there is never anything remotely important about the wealth and social status of the deceased.
 Eulogies concentrate on what they did for others.
 Regrets concentrate on what we failed to do for them.